alanef/wfea-toggle-plugin/README.md

 3. Activate the plugin through the 'Plugins' screen in WordPress

 ## Customization ##
-This is an examplefeel free to clone and make your own changes.
+This is an example.
+Feel free to clone and make your own changes.

+## Licence ##
+GPL2 or later

+## Notes ##
+This plugin assume you have premium version of Display Eventbrite Events plugin installed and activated.It does not check.